simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Boolean`

-If true, don't print informative messages to the user upon login attempt
+If true, don't print informative messages to the user upon login attempt.
+Note that this parameter will be ignored on el7 and earlier systems and if manage_faillock_conf is set to false.

 Default value: `false`